RasheedLewis/VibeCraft/docs/advanced_features_planning/PERFORMANCE_OPTIMIZATION_REPORT.md

 ---

+## 🧪 Quick UI Test Script

+**Fastest way to verify all optimizations work correctly:**

+1. Upload audio (30-60 seconds)
+2. Generate 3-4 clips
+3. Wait for all clips to complete
+4. Click "Compose" button
+5. **Expected:** Composition completes in ~30-40 seconds (vs ~60-80 seconds before)
+6. **Verify:** Final video plays correctly with all clips included

+**What to Watch For:**
+- ✅ Composition should be **3-4x faster** with multiple clips (most noticeable improvement)
+- ✅ Status updates should feel **snappier** (index on status field helps)
+- ✅ Final video should be complete and playable
+- ✅ All clips should be included in correct order
+- ✅ Progress indicators should work correctly

+**If this works, all optimizations are functioning correctly!**

+---

 ## Executive Summary

 This report identifies **8 critical performance issues** and **12 optimization opportunities** across database queries, file I/O, network operations, and code structure.
 Estimated impact: **30-60% reduction in response times** for key operations.